KazNeoL45/sorbo_back/API_EXAMPLES.md

 1. **Base64 Images**: The `picture` field expects base64-encoded images with the format: `data:image/jpeg;base64,<base64_string>`

+2. **Price Format**: All prices are in **pesos (MXN)** format:
+   - Use `price_pesos` field with decimal values (e.g., `"299.99"` for $299.99 MXN)
+   - The system automatically converts pesos to cents for Stripe integration
+   - Minimum amount is $10.00 MXN (1000 cents)

-2. **Stripe Integration**: For full Stripe functionality, you need to:
+3. **Stripe Integration**: For full Stripe functionality, you need to:
    - Configure valid Stripe API keys in `settings.py`
    - Set up webhook endpoints in your Stripe dashboard
    - Use HTTPS in production for webhook security

-3. **CORS**: The API is configured to allow all origins in development.
+4. **CORS**: The API is configured to allow all origins in development.
 For production, configure specific allowed origins.

-4. **Authentication**: The hardcoded credentials are for development only.
+5. **Authentication**: The hardcoded credentials are for development only.
 In production, implement proper user authentication.

-5. **Database**: The project uses SQLite by default.
+6. **Database**: The project uses SQLite by default.
 For production, consider using PostgreSQL.